Amber Heard Enjoys A Stroll In London With Her Girlfriend After Johnny Depp’s Libel Trial Ends

 “After obtaining a restraining order in 2016 and finalizing my divorce, I just wanted to move on with my life.
 I did not file this lawsuit and, despite its significance, I would have preferred not to be here in court.”

 Despite Heard’s plea to move on, this is likely not the last time the two will see each other in court.
 According to The Daily Mail, the trial against The Sun has merely served as a “dress rehearsal” for the U.S. hearing, which will commence in Virginia.
-However, the U.S. proceedings will most likely depend on the outcome of the London trial.
+However, the U.S. proceedings will most likely depend on the outcome of the trial.